LightYagami28/Media-Repository/Games/PC/Windows/Operation SandStorm/Operation SandStorm.md

 ---

 **Game Manual**:
-Unfortunately, no game manual is included in this version of the game.
+The game manual is included as a `.doc` file named **Operation Sandstorm Manual.doc**, which is available in English.
+We invite anyone interested to contribute to translating it into their preferred language.
+Please reach out if you would like to collaborate on the translation.

 ---